shirshak55/Bee-Connect/README.md

 ## Support
-I will always support this project but if you need more premium service you can hire freelancer or why not me (just asking)?
+I will always support this project .
+And this project will not support older version of rails.
+It will support latest and LTS version of rails.

 ## Security